Many Jewish Australians observe Lag B’Omer on the 18th day of the month of Iyar in the Jewish calendar. more

 ANZAC (Australian and New Zealand Army Corps) Day is the anniversary of the landing of troops from Australia and New Zealand on the Gallipoli Peninsula, Turkey, in World War I on April 25, 1915.
 The bravery of all military personnel who participated in this campaign and the lives of those who died in all military actions are remembered.

-Many public transport systems operate a normal, weekend or reduced service depending on the location.
+Public transport systems operate a normal, weekend, or reduced service depending on the location.
 Some public transport services do not run on ANZAC Day, while extra services may be provided around special events, such as the parades.
 It is wise to check the appropriate timetables carefully if you need to travel on ANZAC Day.
 There may be some disruption to traffic, particularly around parades and ceremonies.

 Note: Although ANZAC Day is on April 25, some states and territories have their own holiday arrangements for this day.

 ANZAC Day Observances

 |2015||Sat||Apr 25||ANZAC Day||National Holiday||All except WA|

 |2015||Mon||Apr 27||ANZAC Day||National Holiday||Western Australia|

 |2020||Sat||Apr 25||ANZAC Day||National Holiday||All except WA|